HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: User Study Instructions

 \subsection{Instructions for Scene-level Evaluation}

 \begin{quote} You will see top-down views of each scene.
-Focus on the overall room layout and furniture arrangement and evaluate the quality of the scenes based on the following: \begin{itemize} \item Best matches the text description - Which scene match the text description more?
-For example, ``there is a dining table with two chairs'' should contain exactly these objects in the described arrangement. \item Has realistic object placement and arrangements - How realistic are spatial relationships and object arrangements?
-For example, a dining table should have enough space around it for people to move, chairs should be properly tucked under the table (not floating or overlapping with the table) \end{itemize} \end{quote}
+Only focus on the \textbf{overall room layout} and \textbf{furniture arrangement} and evaluate the quality of the scenes based on the following: \begin{itemize} \item \textbf{Best matches the text description} - Which scene better matches the text description?
+For example, ``there is a dining table with two chairs'' should contain exactly these objects in the described arrangement. \item \textbf{Has realistic object placement and arrangements} - Which scene has more realistic spatial relationships and object arrangements?
+For example, a dining table should have enough space around it for people to move, chairs should be properly tucked under the table (not floating or overlapping with the table). \end{itemize} Notes on color: \begin{itemize} \item \textbf{Each object is consistently colored within each prompt.} For example, for a single prompt, all nightstands across the generated scenes might be purple, and the bed might be green. \item \textbf{Objects colored in red are close to the ceiling}, such as ceiling fans or ceiling lights. \end{itemize} \end{quote}